Eric Ball (American football): College career

 Ball played at the University of California, Los Angeles from 1985 through 1988.
-He tied a Rose Bowl record in the 1986 Rose Bowl by scoring four touchdowns for the Bruins against the Iowa Hawkeyes, and was the game's MVP.
+He tied a Rose Bowl record in the 1986 Rose Bowl by scoring four touchdowns for the Bruins against the Iowa Hawkeyes, rushed for 227 yards, and was voted the game's MVP.
 He was named to the Rose Bowl Hall of Fame in 1996.

 While at UCLA, Ball had two notable fumbles in very important games.
 In the November 23, 1985 USC vs UCLA game, with the Rose Bowl on the line for the Bruins, Ball lost the ball on the 1-yard line in the fourth quarter as he dived for the end zone with what would have been the winning touchdown.
 Marcus Cotton grabbed the fumble for USC and the Trojans would win 17–13.
 Ball also had a crucial fumble in the UCLA vs Washington State game in 1988, when the #1 ranked Bruins were upset at home by the Cougars 34–30.

 Ball helped the Bruins go 4-0 in Bowl Games during his college career - 1986 Rose Bowl, 1986 Freedom Bowl, 1987 Aloha Bowl, 1989 Cotton Bowl Classic, including two Pac-10 Championships (1985, 1987).

-NFL career
+Professional career

+Ball was selected in the second round of the 1989 NFL Draft with the 35th overall pick by the Bengals.
 Ball played mostly as a kick returner for the Bengals, returning 115 kicks over 97 games for a total of 2,474 return yards.
-In 1995, he was selected by the Carolina Panthers in the 1995 NFL Expansion Draft but did not make the roster.
-He then signed with the Oakland Raiders and played one season with them.
+In 1995, he was selected by the Carolina Panthers in the 1995 NFL expansion draft but did not make the roster.
+He signed with the Oakland Raiders and played one season with them.